technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Feature (`src/features/{feature}`)

-A feature is self-contained, renderable, user facing functionality, that is encapsulated and reusable on different pages without side effects.
+A feature is self-contained, renderable, user facing functionality, that is encapsulated and reusable on different pages.
 In order to make a feature as easily removable as possible with the least possible chance of leaving unused code behind, we need to keep it as cohesive as possible.
-A change in a feature should never break a different feature.
-You want to be able to swap out a feature on one page without breaking any other pages.
+This should also allow more autonomy in feature development for different teams.
+A change in a feature should not implicitly break a different feature.
+You should to be able to swap out a feature on one page without breaking other pages where it is used.

 ### Must not